hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 This piece is a little bit too technical for me, especially the second part that involve modeling.
 Also, I had difficulty understanding the conceptualization of "homogeneity" and "polarization".

-My main takeaway from this article:
+Major takeaways from this paper:

   - Information on social media quickly reach in 2 hours around 20% of the people it can reach in the end, and reach in 5 hours around 40%.
 This is true for both science and rumors.